finn-abel/shouldbe-ignitionhacks/README.md

 records a neutral keep verdict and returns a specific warning to the UI instead of silently hiding the failure.

+## Cost

+An entire ShouldBe analysis run costs under one cent with the default real LLM scoring configuration.
+The offline deterministic stub remains free and is still the default for local setup and demos without an API key.

 ## Scoring Rubric

 The LLM does not decide the final verdict directly.
 It returns category scores and